infonova/mesos_exporter/README.md

 # Prometheus Mesos Exporter
-Exporter for Mesos master and agent metrics for __Mesos > 1.0__
+Prometheus Exporter for Mesos master and agent metrics.
+Requires __Mesos > 1.0__

 ## Using
 The Mesos Exporter can either expose cluster wide metrics from a master or task metrics from an agent.
+Usually you would run one exporter with `-master` pointing to the current leader and one exporter for each slave with `-slave` pointing to it.

 ```sh
 Usage of mesos-exporter: